IS-BODAND/nhstatistics-core/doc/src/use/galleryclass.md

 - `tags` - The tags present on this doujin.
 It's an array of HentaiTag objects.
 - `id` - One of the infamous id-s that represent one doujin.
 It's an Int in type.
 - `languages` - Language on nhentai, including the `Translated` and `Rewrite` tags, just as on the webpage.

+The class implements the `JSONTransformable` and `XmlTransformable` traits thus it can return a legal JSON or XML by calling toJson or toXml respectively.
+It is returned in a string to reduce library overhead, you need to process it with your preferred JSON/XML parser library.